 Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact XII.
-MINERAL RESOURCE S - Would the project: Result in the loss of a mineral resource that the region and the res would be of value to $\boxtimes$ b) Result in the loss of a important mineral res delineated on a local plan or other land use source recovery site general plan, specific a.
+MINERAL RESOURCES - Would the p roject: Result in the loss of availability of a k mineral resource that would be of val the region and the residents of the st ue to b) Result in the loss of availability of a lo important mineral resource recovery delineated on a local general plan, sp plan or other land use plan? site a.
 Loss of Known Mineral Resources